 Representation is very strong from the Transverse Ranges, including the mountains of Santa Barbara, Ventura, Kern, Los Angeles, San Bernardino, and Riverside counties.
 Desert areas to the east are also well represented, as is the southern Sierra Nevada.

 Recent collection growth has resulted primarily from regional surveys conducted through the California Beetle Project, developed and led by former curator Michael Caterino, and continued at a reduced but sustained level by current curator Matthew Gimmel.
-These surveys are described more thoroughly through the project webpages, which also includes a searchable specimen-level database.
+These surveys are described more thoroughly through the project webpages, which also includes a searchable specimen-level database (but see note below for the new database platform; the California Beetle Project page is no longer updated).
 As for the general collection, it has grown significantly through the incorporation of bulk trapping residues from which beetles have been extracted.
 This includes samples from Malaise, Lindgren, pitfall, and flight interception trapping, as well as extensive litter sifting, and they are full of other interesting arthropods awaiting further study.
 The collection has also been the beneficiary of of several important donations, especially of local moths and butterflies.

 The collection includes a sizeable wet component.
 In addition to the bulk samples mentioned above, there is very good representation of regional spiders and other arachnids, and substantial collections of aquatic insects and beetle larvae.